arteam/simple-json-rpc/server/README.md

 * `@JsonRpcOptional` is used for marking a method parameter as an optional, so the caller is able to ignore it when invokes the method.
 * `@JsonRpcError` is used for marking an exception as a JSON-RPC error.
+* `@JsonRpcErrorData` is used for marking an exception property as the `data` attribute of a JSON-RPC error.

 ```java
 @JsonRpcService